145

 Eggs

 Yep, egg yolks act as a stabilizer.
 So if you're making egg custard mixtures, you're already stabilizing your ice cream.
-The stabilizing chemical is egg yolk is called Lecithin and it even has it's own E number: E322.
+The stabilizing chemical is egg yolk is called Lecithin, and it even has its own E number: E322.

 Egg yolks will give your ice cream fantastic texture and body.
 They'll emulsify your mix.
 And they'll also reduce the growth of ice crystals and air bubbles.